MicrosoftDocs/visualstudio-docs/docs/ide/environment-settings.md

 ## Import and export settings

 You can use the wizard to export your own environment settings or import specific categories of settings.
-These settings can include those that you've previously saved or received from someone else.
+These settings can include ones that you've previously saved or received from someone else.

 ### Reset all settings